 2. Let There Be Light

 When it comes to light, the more natural, the better.
-When in doubt, look for the nearest window, and avoid using the flash.
-It could make everyone look washed out and Satanic so unless that’s the look you’re going for, mark my words.
-Make sure your light source is not behind you (this includes the sun, if that’s your light source), and don’t take your selfie underneath a light unless you want a shadowy, distorted face.
+When in doubt, look for the nearest window and avoid using the flash.
+It could make everyone look washed out and zombie-like, so unless that’s the look you’re going for, mark my words.
+Make sure your light source is not behind you (this includes the sun, if that’s your light source), and don’t take your selfie directly underneath a light unless you want a shadowy, distorted face.
 Remember, your photo will be more pixelated (AKA blurry) the farther away it’s taken from the light source.
 So go on, look for the light!